TitasDas/forced-move/README.md

 ## A quick story

 I first learned about this family of games while reading Ben Orlin’s *Math with Bad Drawings*, where he mentions mathematicians in Berkeley getting hooked on an “ultimate” Tic-Tac-Toe played across nested boards.
-Forced Move is my homage to that tale: a calm, mobile-friendly way to play the same idea with friends or the computer.
+Forced Move is my homage to that tale: a calm, mobile-friendly way to play the same idea with friends or the computer. ***What's fascinating about this is how simple rules quietly force deep strategy.***

 ## Play it